Loading...

 Why Many Candidates Fail the Physical Test?

-One of the biggest reasons candidates fail the SSC GD physical test is that they start physical preparation too late.
+One of the biggest reasons candidates fail the SSC GD physical test is - they start physical preparation too late.
 Many aspirants spend months preparing for the written exam but begin running practice only after the written results are declared.
 Looking at past recruitment data makes this issue clearer.

 SSC GD Physical Test Success Rate: